trhgquan/Fororum/readme.md

-# MyApp
+# What is Fororum, anyway?
-A Forum made with Laravel 5.6
+A Forum made with Laravel 5.6. _Fororum_ in Latin means _Forum_.

+This project also had a very-long-time-ago-and-simplest-as-i-could-thought name: _MyApp_.

+# Why Fororum?
+- Easy to install (which is not correct when you do not know what is Composer).
+- SEO Friendly
+- (more fixtures will be added here soon)

 ### Prerequisites
 Composer (for installing support packages).